 Now, we prove Theorem \ref{comp SB gtame}.

-\begin{proof}[Proof of Theorem \ref{comp SB gtame}] By Proposition \ref{loc. gentle}, any complete gentle algebra is given as $A(D)$ for some $\bullet$-dissection $D$ of $\circ\bullet$-marked surfaces, and it follows from Theorems \ref{dense} and \ref{D-twosilt} that complete gentle algebras are $g$-tame.
-Thus the assertion follows from Proposition \ref{factor-twosilt}(2) since every complete special biserial algebras is a factor algebra of some complete gentle algebra. \end{proof}
+\begin{proof}[Proof of Theorem \ref{comp SB gtame}] By Proposition \ref{loc. gentle}, any complete gentle algebra is given as $A(D)$ for some $\bullet$-dissection $D$ of a $\circ\bullet$-marked surface $(S,M)$, and it follows from Theorems \ref{dense} and \ref{D-twosilt} that complete gentle algebras are $g$-tame.
+Thus, the assertion follows from Corollary \ref{factor-g-tame} since every complete special biserial algebras is a factor algebra of some complete gentle algebra. \end{proof}